cnbbooks/lfe-tutorial/sequential/conds.md

  * Any list whose first element is the atom ``a`` will match the third caluse.
  * Anything *not* matching the first three clauses will be matched by the fourth.

-With guars, the case has the following general form:
+With guards, the case has the following general form:

 ```lisp
 (case <expression>